bergsans/archaize-js/TEMP__TODO__TEMP.md

 -----------------     EXTRA     -----------------

+**GRADING OF IMPORTANCE:** 1-3 (1 === less important, 3 === more important)

-- add promises
+- add promises                                         : 2

-- better responsivity (IMPORTANT!)
+- better responsivity (IMPORTANT!)                     : 3

-- clean up web solution
+- clean up web solution                                : 2

-- drag and drop in the AST-view (AST EDITOR!!!)
-OR... form input attached to every field (would be a REALLY cool effect)
+- drag and drop in the AST-view (AST EDITOR!!!)        : 1 OR... form input attached to every field (would be a REALLY cool effect)

-- better writing
+- better writing                                       : 3

-- npm link (archaize cli)
+- npm link (archaize cli)                              : 3

-- more features in the transpiler (more than promises)
+- more features in the transpiler                      : 1
+  (more than promises)

-- more sophisticated tests
+- more sophisticated tests                             : 2

 -------------------------------------------------